Alternative Payments Program

-The objective of the Alternative Payments Program is to secure sufficient access to care in situations where fee-for-service arrangements may not guarantee physicians the financial support or stability to be able to provide needed care.
-Examples include teaching hospitals, community and hospital-based psychiatric services and physician services in rural areas.
+The Alternative Payments program aims to secure sufficient access to care in situations where fee-for-service arrangements may not guarantee physicians the financial support or stability to be able to provide needed care.
+Examples include teaching hospitals, community and hospital-based psychiatric services, and physician services in rural areas.

 Benefits of Alternative Payments Funding

 Alternative funding may be preferable to fee-for-service in some circumstances, such as: